Last updated on April 18th, 2022

 - Checking the control over blood sugar and checking whether the levels are high or low.

-- Observing the responsiveness of sugar levels after a person does exercise or when he or she is stressed.
+- Observe the responsiveness of sugar levels after a person does exercise or when he or she is stressed.

 - Identifying the patterns when there is more spike or crash in sugar levels.